If you are experiencing a life-threatening emergency or you are in immediate danger, call 911.

 This group is for all students who have been a victim of sexual violence.
 Within an understanding and accepting environment, members share experiences and feelings.
 The group works to help reduce guilt, develop coping strategies and strengthen self-esteem.
 This skills group meets on Thursdays from 5 to 6:30 p.m.

 Supporting Students with Anxiety

 This group is for students who are experiencing symptoms of anxiety and difficulty with stress management.
 This semi-structured group will provide a variety of relaxation and coping skills.
 Each session will provide some education about stress and anxiety as well as provide a supportive environment for students who are dealing with similar issues.
 Group members will be provided the time to practice skills during session.
 This skills group meets on Thursdays from 3:30 to 5 p.m.

 Understanding Yourself and Others

 In a safe and supportive environment, this interpersonal process group offers an opportunity to relate to those experiencing similar concerns.
 Group members are able to increase self-awareness by exchanging genuine and honest feedback within the group.
 This process group has multiple undergraduate and graduate sessions that meet Tuesdays from 3:30 to 5 p.m. and 5:30 to 7 p.m.

-Schedule an initial consultation with a therapist by calling 315.443.8000, or use the Patient Portal.
+Schedule an initial consultation with a therapist by calling 315.443.8000.
 Be sure to mention you are interested in joining a group.